Lilypad-Tech/lilypad-modicum/ops/README.md

 exit
 ```

+**IMPORTANT** - make sure the resource_provider service is not running on this node because there is a single GPU resource provider running on Lambda Labs

 **You must now update the contract address in the latest.txt file which is distributed to users**

 Now you need to update the `./latest.txt` file: